This is a Dry Herb Equivalent Calculator

 Dry Herb Equivalent = 0.00

-They used 2g doses of a ginseng extract that was a 13% extract.
+They used 2g doses of a ginseng extract that was a 13% extract (the results yielded a weight 13% of the original herb weight).

 To find how much ginseng is needed to achieve these same results, enter the amount of extract used in the study (in this case 2g).

-Then m0ve the slider over to the percent it was concentrated to (in our case 13%).
+Then move the slider over to the percent it was concentrated to (in our case 13%).

 The result gives us 15.38g.